Autofill Help

 ), multi-line text boxes (<textarea>

-), and iframe-based WYSIWYG edit boxes commonly found in forums and blogs.
+), and iframe-based WYSIWYG edit boxes commonly found in forums and blogs. - Password β Select this to autofill password fields (

 <input type="password">

-- Select – Select this to auto-select dropdown menus and listboxes (
+). - Select β Select this to auto-select dropdown menus and listboxes (

 <select>